Bay Area Luxury Real Estate in 2026: What Atherton and Palo Alto Owners Need to Know

 Palo Alto is seeing 5 to 8% appreciation in its luxury segment, with homes over $5 million hitting record transaction volumes.
 Los Altos Hills sits around $5.3 million median, with properties moving in roughly 51 days.

 These are healthy numbers.
 Not the frenzied bidding wars of 2021, but not the hesitation of 2023 either.
 The market has found its footing.
+The Q1 2026 closings have since pushed those numbers higher; I covered what the new Atherton sale comps mean for rental pricing decisions in a separate piece for owners running the renewal math.

 The AI Wealth Effect